Search

 result.reverse()

-return resultThe three-state tracking (UNVISITED, IN_PROGRESS, DONE) is doing double duty here.
+The three-state tracking (UNVISITED, IN_PROGRESS, DONE) is doing double duty here.
 It prevents revisiting nodes we've already fully processed, and it detects cycles: if we encounter a node that's IN_PROGRESS, we've found a back edge, which means there's a cycle.

 Walk through a small example to see why this works.
 Starting from node A, we mark it IN_PROGRESS and recurse into its neighbors.
 When we finish all of A's descendants, we mark A as DONE and append it to the result.
 Because A finishes after everything reachable from A, it ends up later in the result list.
 Reversing at the end puts it first — exactly where a node with no dependencies belongs.

-Kahn's vs. DFS — when to reach for which
+Kahn's vs. DFS: when to reach for which

-Kahn's is usually easier to explain and implement correctly.
+Both run in O(V + E) time.
+Both produce valid topological orderings.
+For interviews, just use Kahn's.
+It's easier to understand, easier to explain, and gives you cycle detection for free.
 The BFS structure means you process nodes level by level, which maps naturally to "rounds" of work — handy if the problem also asks about parallelism (which tasks can run simultaneously?).
-It also gives you cycle detection for free without extra bookkeeping.

 Cycle detection